Designing With Grid-Based Approach

 The main idea behind grid-based designs is a solid visual and structural balance of web-sites you can create with them.
 Sophisticated layout structures offer more flexibility and enhance the visual experience of visitors.
-In fact, users can easier follow the consistency of the page, while developers can update the layout in a well thought-out, consistent way.
+In fact, users can easier follow the consistency of the page while developers can update the layout in a well thought-out, consistent way.
 However, it’s quite hard to find your way through all the theory behind grid systems: it isn’t easy at all.
 Some important notions and related key facts can help to learn basics and keep essential techniques in mind.

 And this is what this article is all about.
-Inspired by Khoi Vinn’s and Mark Boulton’s presentation Grids are Good1, we’ve decided to take a deep look in the articles about grid-based designs.
+Inspired by Khoi Vinn’s and Mark Boulton’s presentation Grids are Good, we’ve decided to take a deep look in the articles about grid-based designs.
 We’ve read through over 50 articles and selected some of the most important and interesting facts web-developers should know about the grid-based approach.
 Besides, we’ve listed the most useful references, tutorials and tools we found - with precise descriptions of what the articles are about.

-Examples of Grid-based design
+Examples of Grid-based design in 2007

 But first few examples of grid-based designs to make clear what the article is about.

 Things You Probably Don’t Know About Grid-based Design

 - “The grid is the most vivid manifestation of the will to order in graphic design. […] Units are the basic buildung block of a grid.
 They’re all uniform.
 Columns are the grouping of units that create the visual structure of the page.
 They are not necessary uniform.”

 - “A grid is a consistent system for placing objects.
 It works on two levels: At the unit level of cells (e.g. 20x20 pixels) and at the column level (e.g. 4 columns).” [ Grid-based Layout ].